-At Distinct Recruitment, we work with candidates and employers to fill roles - and also importantly, ensure candidates are matched with cultures where they can continue their professional development.
-We’re going to go through the most common interview questions and how to prepare for job interview questions by breaking down why the interviewer is asking the question and how you can best approach it.
-This insider info will give you the confidence to walk into any interview ready to show them what motivates and makes you perfect for the role.
+We’ll explore the most common job interview questions and how to prepare for them.
+By breaking down why the interviewer is asking the question and how you can best approach it, you’ll have the confidence to show them what motivates and makes you perfect for the role.

 For more insight into how to prepare for your job interview please take a look at our comprehensive Interview Tips Guide.
 You can find Part 1 and Part 2 here.